 If you need a cover-up please schedule a consultation to come in to show me your existing tattoo and let me know what you would like to cover it with.
 I'll let you know if I can help you cover it up or give you other design ideas to consider.
 Sometimes it takes some laser treatments before a cover-up will give you the results you are looking for.

-Yes, I require a non-refundable deposit in cash or card, paid in person during your consultation to hold your tattoo appointment date for the tattoo design that we agree upon during the consultation.
+Yes, I require a non-refundable deposit paid in cash or card in person during your consultation to hold your tattoo appointment date for the tattoo design that we agree upon during the consultation.
 If the tattoo needs multiple sessions, the deposit is applied to your last appointment session.
 If the tattoo is finished in one session the deposit is applied to the finished tattoo that day.

-If you need to reschedule your appointment for any reason, give me at least 3 days notice and we can reschedule you for another day.
+If you need to reschedule your appointment for any reason, give me at least 2 days/48 hours notice and we can reschedule you for another day.
 Trying to reschedule under 2 days or 48 hours will result in the loss of your deposit.

 I charge an hourly rate with a set minimum, or will provide a flat rate for specific designs that I’ve done.
 The best way to get an idea of the cost of the tattoo you are thinking of is to talk to me about the potential size, placement, color, style, and complexity.
 I’ll use this information to give you an idea of how long the tattoo could take and how much it may cost.
 An average session can last about three hours, and some tattoos will require multiple sessions depending on size, complexity of the design, colors, or placement.
 The more calm and still you are during your tattoo session, the faster it will go.

 I take all major cards through Square, and also accept cash.
 I don’t accept checks.

 On the day of your tattoo we will review the drawing together and make any minor changes needed before starting the tattoo.
 I do not provide you the design ahead of time.